DelphiWorlds/Kastri/Readme.md

 ### Slack Channel

-The Delphi Worlds Slack team has a channel (#kastri) devoted to discussing Kastri.
+The Delphi Worlds Slack workspace has a channel (#kastri) devoted to discussing Kastri.
 There you will find Dave Nottage (when he is available) and other developers who are passionate about Kastri to discuss how to use Kastri, what is in it etc.

 [Sponsors](https://github.com/sponsors/DelphiWorlds) of Kastri have access to the private #sponsors channel where they receive priority support.

-If you would like to join the Slack team, [please visit this self-invite link](https://slack.delphiworlds.com)
+If you would like to join the Delphi Worlds Slack workspace, [please visit this self-invite link](https://slack.delphiworlds.com)

 ## What Is In Kastri?